rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_firmware/InterfaceReference.md

 **Description**

 Assert the appropriate CS line.
-CS 0 is GPIO 1, CS 1 is GPIO 5.
 Note that asserting one line *does not* automatically deassert the other!

 #### 1.1.2.9 SPI_DEASSERT_CS (Function #8)